Monday, December 29, 2025

 One day at work (many years ago), I was in a meeting, and everyone who worked in the transfer press department were in that meeting.
 The group leader put up on an overhead projector something sexually obscene as a joke.
 The group was all men except for one woman in our group.
 After the meeting, she comes up to me and says how inappropriate and embarrassing it was for her and asked me if I didn't think it was wrong.
 I did.
 And I should have said something about it.

 One day a co-worker comes up to me and asks me, “how can a man of God have the tongue of the devil?”
 I knew who he was talking about.
 I didn't have an answer for him.
 It seems that some Christians must think it's ok to use coarse language.
-I suppose that's why the guy asked me the question, since I didn't believe it is ok.
+I suppose that's why the guy asked me the question, since I didn't talk that way.

 Someone once said to me that I say more by what I don't say than by what I do say.
 I suppose that has been my experience.
-I could have a lot to say if people wanted to actually have a conversation, but I think most want to avoid talking about things they know little about.
-So, I usually keep a lot of what I believe to myself, and maybe my conduct speaks in some way.
+I could have a lot to say if people wanted to actually have a conversation.

 A co-worker once said to me that he had to put up with “Bible Thumpers” where he used to live.
 I've never given him a reason to think I'm a Bible Thumper.
 I don't think I have ever discussed anything spiritual with him.
 About a year ago, he came up to me and asked, “you are a church goer, aren't you?”
 I said that I was.
 He asked me to pray for him, because he was getting a certain surgery.
 I said I would.
 He has always treated me respectfully.